psharm8/CarND-Vehicle-Detection/README.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 As introduced in the lesson material, I used the sliding window stepping 2 cells for every window slide.
-I limited the window ROI to the lower half of the frame as we won't expect cars in the upper half (atleast for this project video).
+I limited the window ROI to the lower half of the frame as we won't expect cars in the upper half (at least for this project video).

-For the scales, it took a while but I figured that training samples were were 64x64 but the cars on 1280x720 frame would mostly appear larger than 64x64.
-So, I set multiple scales from 1.1 to 2.5 (4 scales), which increased the process time for each frame considerably.
+For the scales, it took a while, but I figured that training samples were 64x64 but the cars on 1280x720 frame would mostly appear larger than 64x64.
+So, I set multiple scales from 1.1 to 2.5 (4 scales).
+It increased the process time for each frame considerably, but the detection was good.
 It takes about 2.3 seconds per frame to detect, heatmap, threshold and draw boxes.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately, I searched on 4 scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 Here are some example images:

 ![alt text][image4]
 ---